 Tom Petty and neighborhood friend Keith Harben, while both were 13, sold Cokes in the stands of Florida Field.

 But today, Ben Hill Griffin Stadium, popularly known at The Swamp, is where you can participate in a crowd singalong of Tom Petty's anthem, "I Won’t Back Down," at all Gator football home games -- a tradition that began after his 2017 death.
-To read about the singalong tradition and Tom Petty Day, which begin in 2022 when he was posthumously awarded an honorary Doctor of Music, here's an article from the Gainesville Sun: https://www.gainesville.com/story/sports/college/football/2023/09/23/florida-tom-petty-day-explained-gators-honor-rock-legend-college-football/70935003007/
+To read about the singalong tradition and Tom Petty Day, which begin in 2022 when he was posthumously awarded an honorary Doctor of Music, here's an article from The Gainesville Sun: https://www.gainesville.com/story/sports/college/football/2023/09/23/florida-tom-petty-day-explained-gators-honor-rock-legend-college-football/70935003007/

 To watch a YouTube video of a singalong, go here: